LeftyGal/html200-ecommerce-project/README.md

 A lot of informaiton was given in the results when using the webpagetest site and I would like to know more about what it all means.

 ## UserDemographics

-*Gender: All
+- Gender: All
-Age: Varies, from early 20’s to …..
+- Age: Varies, from early 20’s to …..
-Location: Worldwide
+- Location: Worldwide
-Income: Wide range
+- Income: Wide range
-Education level:  Varied
+- Education level:  Varied
-Marital or family status: Varied
+- Marital or family status: Varied
-Occupation: Varied
+- Occupation: Varied
-Ethnic background: Varied
+- Ethnic background: Varied

 Usage trends

-Location: Worldwide
+- Location: Worldwide
-Time spent online : varies
+- Time spent online : varies
-Loyalty/Incentive/Reason: discount for certain purchases or buying more than one product.
+- Loyalty/Incentive/Reason: discount for certain purchases or buying more than one product.

 Values and attitudes

-Media: Active role in social media
+- Media: Active role in social media
-Activities: Varies
+- Activities: Varies
-Needs: interested in clothes, being well dressed,
+- Needs: interested in clothes, being well dressed,
-Desires: wants to look well dressed
+- Desires: wants to look well dressed
-Personality: varies but fun, one who enjoys mixing it up
+- Personality: varies but fun, one who enjoys mixing it up
-Attitudes: Positive
+- Attitudes: Positive
-Values: values a good price or bargain and valued well made products and materials.
+- Values: values a good price or bargain and valued well made products and materials.
-Interests/hobbies: varied
+- Interests/hobbies: varied
-Lifestyle: active
+- Lifestyle: active

 Product Knowledge and tasks

-Product knowledge: buyers aware of current trends and costs and materials Competitive awareness: Internet
+- Product knowledge: buyers aware of current trends and costs and materials
+- Competitive awareness: Internet
-Order method: easy, fast, find easier ways to make purchasing easier on the go.
+- Order method: easy, fast, find easier ways to make purchasing easier on the go.

-Devices Used to Access Website *Smartphone/Tablet/Desktop Computer/Laptop Cumputer
+Devices Used to Access Website

-*OS
-*IOS
-*Android
-*Other
+*Smartphone/Tablet/Desktop Computer/Laptop Cumputer

+OS

+- IOS
+- Android
+-Other

 Goals of Website

-Short term: Advertise online via social  media
+- Short term: Advertise online via social  media
-Long term: continually add products and change layout often and keep updating products
+- Long term: continually add products and change layout often and keep updating products
-Motivation:
+- Motivation: successful business
-Success outcomes : $$$$ more products, add new types of product.
+- Success outcomes : $$$$ more products, add new types of product.